 Teak Wood Alternatives

 Shorea grows in the rainforests of Southeast Asia.
-This tropical hardwood bears many similarities with teak in heft and hardness as well as a similar density.
-The tight grain makes this wood suitable for detailed carving and its high oil content renders it resistant to rot and insect attack.
-The color of Shorea is light golden when freshly cut but the color fades to a silvery gray over time.
-It is more easily available than teak and a much cheaper alternative.
+This tropical hardwood bears many similarities with teak in heft and hardness and a similar density.
+The tight grain makes this wood suitable for detailed carving, and its high oil content renders it resistant to rot and insect attack.
+The color of Shorea is light golden when freshly cut, but the color fades to a silvery gray over time.
+It is more readily available than teak and a much cheaper alternative.

 The other names for iroko are African teak and Kambala.
 It is a tough hardwood that comes from West Africa.
-It also goes with the name “poor man’s teak” due to its low cost.
-Iroko shares many properties of teak in hardness, strength, and resistance.
+Iroko also goes with the name “poor man’s teak” due to its low cost since it shares many properties including hardness, strength, and resistance.
 The trees grow to a height of 150 feet and their vast trunks can measure up to seven feet in diameter.

 Iroko is not as flexible as teak but is good for use outdoors.
-The wood has a high mineral content which makes it rough on cutting blades but the problem can be resolved by using suitable cutting tools.
+The wood has a high mineral content, making it rough on cutting blades, but the problem can be resolved using suitable cutting tools.
 It has a different appearance than teak with a darker shade of brown but with paler sapwood.
-This wood costs about a third of the cost of teak.
+This wood costs about a third of the cost.

-More advantages of ipe are that it is almost as flame-resistant as concrete or steel, feels cool if touched even in the presence of heat.
-The hardness makes ipe a difficult wood to work with, especially if you want to carve it and the wood is very oily which makes it a difficult wood to paint.
+More advantages of ipe are that it is almost as flame-resistant as concrete or steel feels cool if touched even in the presence of heat.
+The hardness makes ipe a complicated wood to work with, especially if you want to carve it, and the wood is very oily, which makes it difficult to paint.
 The South American variety of ipe is not sustainable.